-System Tag Purpose For More Information \$Second Read-only integer tag that shows the current second (0-59).
-See Chapter 6, Built-In Functions, in the InTouch® HMI Scripting and Logic Guide.
-StartDdeConversations Read/write discrete tag used to start uninitiated conversations during run time.
-See Chapter 5, Data Access with I/O. \$System Read-only tag that identifies the root alarm group.
-See Chapter 1, Overview of Alarms and Events, in the InTouch® HMI Alarms and Events Guide. \$Time Read-only integer tag that shows the elapsed time in milliseconds since midnight of the current day.
-See Chapter 6, Built-In Functions, in the InTouch® HMI Scripting and Logic Guide. \$TimeString Read-only message tag that shows the current time in the same format specified from the Windows Regional and Language Options dialog box.
-See Chapter 6, Built-In Functions, in the InTouch® HMI Scripting and Logic Guide. \$VerifiedUserName Read-only message tag that contains either a verified user's full name or null.
-See Chapter 5, Securing InTouch, in the InTouch® HMI Application Management and Extension Guide. \$Year Read-only integer tag that shows the current year as a four-digit number.
-See Chapter 6, Built-In Functions, in the InTouch® HMI Scripting and Logic Guide.
+System Tag Purpo se For More Information \$Second Read-only integer tag that shows the current second (0-59).
+See Built-In Functions in the InTouch® HMI Scripting and Logic Guide. \$StartDdeConversations Read/write discrete tag used to start uninitiated conversations during run time.
+See Data Access with I/O on page 57. \$System Read-only tag that identifies the root alarm group.
+See Overview of Alarms and Events in the InTouch® HMI Alarms and Events Guide. \$Time Read-only integer tag that shows the elapsed time in milliseconds since midnight of the current day.
+See Built-In Functions in the InTouch® HMI Scripting and Logic Guide. \$TimeString Read-only message tag that shows the current time in the same format specified from the Windows Regional and Language Options dialog b o x.
+See Built-In Functions in the InTouch® HMI Scripting and Logic Guide. \$VerifiedUserName Read-only message tag that contains either a verified user's full name or null.
+See Securing InTouch in the InTouch® HMI Application Management and Extension Guide. \$Year Read-only integer tag that shows the current year as a four-digit number.
+See Built-In Functions in the InTouch® HMI Scripting and Logic Guide.